Bala Gau Kashi Angai

-Bala Gau Kashi Angai is a Marathi movie released on 4 April 1977.
-Alka loses her mind when her baby dies after Madhuri accidentally drops him.
+Bala Gau Kashi Angai is a Marathi-language Family Drama film was released on 4 April 1977.
+It is produced by M.S.Salvi and directed by Kamlakar Torne.
+Film Stars Asha Kale, Vikram Gokhale and Nayantara in Lead Roles.
+In the film, Alka loses her mind when her baby dies after Madhuri accidentally drops him.
 Feeling guilty, Madhuri marries Sridhar with the intention of giving her baby to Alka, which may help her recover.